 As a decade-long entrepreneur, I’ve experienced that the start of the New Year often arrives with a paradoxical blend of anticipation and pressure.
 While it’s an ideal time for setting new goals and intentions, the thought of fully committing to the demands of operating a business with renewed habits can feel overwhelming.
 Yet over time, I’ve realized that committing to better discipline around taking regular vacation as a business owner isn’t a luxury; it’s necessary for sustaining my creativity and productivity, and creating the headspace needed to enter the New Year with the right mindset and focus.
-I’ll share some tips to help you establish better vacation habits in the New Year, so that when you return, you do so with more clarity and renewed energy.
+I’ll share some tips to help you establish better habits while taking vacations as an entrepreneur in the New Year, so that when you return, you do so with more clarity and renewed energy.

 The Importance of Taking a Break